-Students will commence their study in Year 9 with an introduction to the world of work.
+Students will commence their study in Year 9 with an introduction to the world of work in the hospitality industry.
 Students develop, track and demonstrate a range of employability and enterprise skills including industry standards for work in a commercial kitchen.